Picks and Shovels: tech marketing for the AI era.

 Shakespeare put it better than I can.
 In Antony and Cleopatra, as Cleopatra watches everything fall apart around her, she catches herself wishing for the impossible and stops: "Wishes were ever fools."
 Three words.
 We can wish all day that things were different.
 That the old skills were still enough.
 That we could coast on what we knew five years ago.
 But wishes are not strategy.
 And nostalgia is not a career plan.

-Only the bold will thrive.
 The marketers who learn the tools, build the skills, do the hard work of staying current, and hold themselves to a higher standard than the AI can produce on its own.
-Those are the ones who will still be standing in five years.
+Those are the ones who will still be here in five years.

 Prashant Sridharan